 Recently, several studies have focused on technical analysis.
 Brock, Lakonishok, and LeBaron (1992) support the use of two of the simplest and most popular trading rules: moving average and trading range break (support and resistance levels).
 They show that these trading rules help to predict return variations in the Dow Jones index.
-These simple trading rules were studied, amongst others, by Dooley and Shafer (1984), Sweeney (1986), Levich and Thomas (1993), Neely (1997) and LeBaron (1999) in the content of the foreign exchange rate dynamics.
+These simple trading rules were studied, amongst others, by Dooley and Shafer (1984), Sweeney (1986), Levich and Thomas (1993), Neely (1997) and LeBaron (1999) in the context of the foreign exchange rate dynamics.
 Moreover, Andrada-Felix, Fernandez-Rodriguez, and Sosvilla-Rivero (1995), Ready (1997) and Detry (2001) investigate the use of these rules in stock markets.
+Still with the moving average trading rules, Gençay and Stengos (1997), Gençay (1998) and Gençay (1999) examine the predictability of stock market and foreign exchange market returns by using past buy and sell signals, and they find an evidence of nonlinear predictability of such returns.

 In addition to these simple trading rules, technical analysis abounds of methods in order to predict future price trends.
 These methods have also been considered in empirical research.
-Jensen (1970) tests empirically the 'relative strength' trading rule.
-The estimated profit provided by this trading rule is not significantly bigger than the one obtained by the 'Buy and Hold' strategy.
-Osler (2000) finds that the support and resistance technique provides a predictive success.
+Jensen (1970) tests empirically the 'relative strength' trading rule.1 The estimated profit provided by this trading rule is not significantly bigger than the one obtained by the 'Buy and Hold' strategy.2 Osler (2000) finds that the support and resistance technique provides a predictive success.
 Other studies make use of genetic programs to develop trading rules likely to realize significant profits (e.g., Neely, Weller, and Dittmar, 1997, Dempster and Jones, 1998a and Neely and Weller, 1999).
 Furthermore, Blume, Easley, and O'Hara (1994) demonstrate that sequences of volume can be informative.
-This leads to the evidence of the use of technical analysis based on volumes.
+This would explain the widespread use by practitioners of technical analysis based upon volumes.

 The different studies mentioned above have mainly focused on linear price relations.
-However, other researchers have oriented their investigations to non-linear price relations.
+However, other researchers have oriented their investigations to nonlinear price relations.
 Technical patterns, also called chart patterns, are considered as non-linear patterns.
 Both Murphy (1999) and Béchu and Bertrand (1999), argue that these kinds of patterns present a predictive success which allows traders to acquire profit by developing specific trading rules.
 In most studies, technical patterns are analyzed through their profitability.
 Levy (1971) focuses on the predictive property of the patterns based on a sequence of five price extrema and conclude, after taking into account the transaction costs, to the unprofitability of such configurations.
-Osler (1998) analyzes the most famous chart pattern, the head and shoulders pattern.
-She underlines that agents who adopt this kind of technical pattern in their strategy must be qualified as noise traders because they generate important order flow and their trading is unprofitable.
-Dempster and Jones (1998a) and Chang and Osler (1999) obtain the
+Osler (1998) analyzes the most famous chart pattern, the head and shoulders pattern.3 She underlines that